qgis/QGIS-Enhancement-Proposals/qep-341-3d-pedestrian-view.md

 The current **Walk** mode will be renamed **Fly** as the pedestrian view is more a real walk mode.

 As we will have 3 navigation modes, the 3D UI should display the current mode in use and a way to switch from one to another.

+### Elevation

+Elevation will be computed with the `heightAt` function.
+As the actual implementation is to coarse, we are working on a pull request in order to improve it.

+When the user moves in a no-data area the previous valid elevation will be used.

 ### Integration